mehranhatami/ugma/plugins/xhr/README.md

 # XHR

 Lightweight, ES6-promised based implementation for working with AJAX.
-You need to have **ugma** added in your project before using this plugin, and for older browsers that don't support native Promise inthe browser - you will need to add a polyfill.
+For older browsers that don't support native Promise inthe browser - you will need to add a polyfill.

 # API